alaweimm90/SciComp/docs/API_REFERENCE.md

 ## Module Index

-Complete API reference for all modules in the Berkeley SciComp Framework.
+Complete API reference for all modules in the SciComp.

 ### Quantum Physics